Esri/arcgis-rest-js/CONTRIBUTING.md

+# Contributing

 Esri welcomes contributions from anyone and everyone.
 Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ### Before filing an issue

 If something isn't working the way you expected, please take a look at [previously logged issues](https://github.com/Esri/arcgis-rest-js/issues) first.
 Have you found a new bug?
 Want to request a new feature?
 We'd [love](https://github.com/Esri/arcgis-rest-js/issues/new) to hear from you.

 If you're looking for help you can also post issues on [GIS Stackexchange](http://gis.stackexchange.com/questions/ask?tags=esri-oss).

 **Please include the following information in your issue:**

-* Browser (or Node.js) version
+- Browser (or Node.js) version
-* a snippet of code
+- a snippet of code
-* an explanation of
+- an explanation of
-  * what you saw
+  - what you saw
-  * what you expected to see
+  - what you expected to see

 ### I want to contribute, what should I work on?